 This photo of the Round House on Arthur Head was used by Hitchcock in 1929, so presumably taken at that time, perhaps by Nixon.
 Note that the stairs on the left are the ones in use; now it is the other way around - and the stairs have been reconfigured to accommodate more railway.

 This photo of the Round House was taken by George Davidson, an amateur photographer who worked for shipping company McIlwraith McEachern 1910-60.
 Here the RHS stairs are unblocked: before or after the previous photo?
 I'm guessing just before as there is a little more vegetation in the top photo.
 The steps may have been blocked off because they were in such bad repair - as they seem to be in Davidson's photo.
 Thanks to the Fremantle City Library Local History Collection for photo no. 2390 with this caption:

-The Harbour Master's house on the left was built 1870/1880s and demolished c1928.
+The Harbour Master's house [formerly the first courthouse] on the left was built 1870/1880s and demolished c1928.
 The Round House was constructed 1830/1831.
 The Pilot cottage on the right is No 9, built c1904 as part of the Light House compound.
 The original Round House steps were built 1836 and rebuilt to straddle the Whaler's Tunnel in 1838.
 They were truncated in 1966 because of the railway line.